Steven Wilson Interview EXCLUSIVE

 Steven Wilson Interview

-GG: Lovely!
-Well, the first thing I wanted to ask was about the reception of The Future Bites.
+GG: So, the first thing I wanted to ask was about the reception of The Future Bites.
 Every time you bring out a new album, you have your loyal fanbase who don’t want you to change your sound too much.
 This one is relatively synth-based and poppy, and some fans were initially sceptical at the first singles.
 Then the album was released and has been reviewed exceptionally well, and it seems you have won over the sceptics.
 Is that how it feels to you, now that it’s been out for a couple of months?

 SW: Um, that’s a very good question!
 I think the first thing I should say to that is that I’m not really aware, very often, of any of what you’ve just said.
 I mean, I’m aware that the press was great, but in terms of the long-term listeners – I don’t wanna call them ‘fans’, because I always find that a slightly patronising term (laughs) – but the long-term listeners: I kind of go out of my way to avoid that stuff, that noise.
 Partly because of what you said: I think there’s a tendency, always, for us as a species, to be initially quite resistant to change.
 But I’ve always found that, certainly in musical terms, the artist that I admire that most, the artists that I think have become the most legendary – and I certainly don’t want to put myself in that category – but people who would’ve been icons to me are the artists who continually confront the expectations of their audience.
 I think immediately of people like Bowie of course, but also artists like Neil Young, Bob Dylan, and even The Beatles to an extent.